Different Yarns for Different Knitting Machines

 Also works well, to use 2 strands, or 3 strands together, or combine with other yarns, and knit at tension type 5 or 7.

+YARN SUGGESTIONS: Cascades Alpaca Lace and any yarn classified as lace weight.
 See other lace weight yarns on my Yarn Standards Page.

 Silver Reed Standard Bed Knitting Machines